space-station-os/.github/profile/README.md

 - Isaac Sim

 ## Contact
-For more information, visit our [website](https://spacestationos.com/) or contact us at spacestaionos@spacedata.co.jp .
+For more information, visit our [website](https://spacestationos.com/) or contact us at spacestationos@spacedata.co.jp .